 athena kaitlin trinh

-athena kaitlin trinh is a recent acting graduate from the National Theatre School of Canada and the 2021 recipient of the Jon Kaplan Award for Young Canadian Playwright.
-She is a Dora nominated, queer, Chinese-Vietnamese actor, writer, and spoken-word poet.
+athena kaitlin trinh is a Dora nominated acting graduate from the National Theatre School of Canada and the 2021 recipient of the Jon Kaplan Award for Young Canadian Playwright.
+She is a queer, Chinese-Vietnamese actor, writer, and spoken-word poet.
 With roots stemming from Viet Nam, Toronto, and Southern China, athena celebrates and dedicates herself to diverse, intersectional, and inclusionary art-making.

 ASD Improv Camp

 I first saw a Roseneath show when I worked in Front of House at YPT in the 90’s (sssh, don’t tell anyone how long ago that was!) and have been drawn to their work ever since.
 Roseneath creates and presents work that allows all kids and youth to see themselves represented on stage, so offering an Improv class for kids on the autism spectrum is just a natural evolution for the company.
 I am excited to work with all the kids and youth who sign up for the class!
 It’s going to be a super fun 4 weeks of Improv games!